-Max Gimblett: Original Mind documents the life and process of eccentric artist Max Gimblett and his devoted studio assistants.
+Max Gimblett: Original Mind documents the life and process of New Zealand born, New York based artist Max Gimblett and his devoted studio assistants.
 Directed by Rhys Mitchell in 2016, it was shown as part of the 2017 DocEdge Festival in New Zealand.
 It now available to watch on Vimeo for free here.

 Freshly installed in the Britomart Project Space located at 26-28 Customs Street East are three of Max Gimblett's latest screenprint series, South Pacific Paradise.
 This new series was completed earlier this year and features his signature sweeps of colours in the tondo format.
 The three prints exhibited are; Simple Way, Resevoir, and Untitled.